 Try a different email address

-In most cases, your Apple ID is your email address.
-First, try signing in with all prior email addresses that you might have used as an Apple ID.
+Usually, your Apple ID is your email address.* First, try signing in with all prior email addresses that you might have used as an Apple ID.

 Use your Apple ID account page